 The More Your Furnace Runs The Higher Chance It Has of Breaking Down

-As furnaces cycle more, the likelihood of them breaking increase.
+As furnaces cycle more, the likelihood of them breaking increases.
 Having furnace maintenance performed by a professional HVAC technician can drastically decrease the chance of this happening.
-Furnace tune ups also allow technicians to identify potential trouble areas that could lead to your furnace breaking in the near future.
-A great example of this are heat exchangers.
+Furnace tune-ups also allow technicians to identify potential trouble areas that could lead to your furnace breaking in the near future.
+A great example of this is heat exchangers.
 Heat exchangers can often crack over time as heat makes them expand and shrink.
 A small crack often turns into a large crack over time which can result in carbon monoxide being released within the air of the home.
-This is just one example of potential problems HVAC technicians inspect over the course of a routine furnace check up.
+This is just one example of potential problems HVAC technicians inspect over the course of a routine heating system check-up.

 Early Signs Your Home Is In Need Of A Furnace Tune Up

 We always recommend having annual furnace maintenance performed every year as the weather starts getting cold.
-However, there are some scenarios that should carry a higher sense of urgency when it comes to scheduling a furnace check up.
+However, there are some scenarios that should carry a higher sense of urgency when it comes to scheduling this type of HVAC service.
 These include:

 Your Heating System is Having Problems Maintaining Comfortable Temperatures